maxpat78/CryptoCmd/README.md

 CryptoCmd
 =========

-A little C utility (tested in a 32-bit environment) to read and write documents created with my CryptoPad/JCryptoPad tools.
+A little C utility licensed under GNU GPL (and tested in a 32-bit environment only) to read and write documents created with my CryptoPad/JCryptoPad tools.

 Such documents are simple ZIP archives encrypted with AES for maximum security and portability.